Set up your desk appropriately

 SWICA's Occupational Health Management (OHM) team focuses on the physical and mental health of a company's employees.
 OHM helps prevent accidents and illnesses – also in coronavirus times.
 It offers a range of measures to support companies and employees and has compiled a list of useful working-from-home recommendations.
 Here you can find out more about Occupational Health Management from SWICA.

 SWICA supports you with medical services and advice around the clock and has useful recommendations and products for promoting health and preventing illness.
-Here you can get valuable tips on coronavirus checks at home, staying in shape while at home, and working from home.
+Here you can get valuable tips on staying in shape while at home and working from home.
 You can also discover the online courses and coaching sessions that SWICA supports.

 Getting medical support and recommendations for symptoms

 Staying fit and healthy at home: Tips and offers

 Personal training: Why you will reach your goals more quickly

 Nutrition: Tips for the immune system and offers for at home